Big turnout as early in-person voting starts in Georgia

 Rawlings, a Democrat, said she was motivated by the “coarseness” of President Donald Trump’s language and his seeming lack of respect for other branches of government and world leaders: “It’s gotta end.”

-Election officials also reported long lines in Floyd County, which also had a problem with the electronic pollbooks.
-That slowed things initially at the county’s two open voting locations, but it was resolved within about an hour, said Robert Brady, the county’s chief election clerk.
+A problem with the electronic pollbooks also slowed things initially at the two early voting locations in Floyd County, but it was resolved within about an hour, said Robert Brady, the county’s chief election clerk.

 “Typically in Floyd County, you have a line that lasts five minutes.
-Today it’s taking up to 30 minutes,” Brady said.
+Today it’s taking up to 30 minutes,” Brady said around 11:30 a.m.
 “It’s because of the huge — and I’m talking about huge — turnout.”

+But Lesli Terrell-Payne, who celebrated her 51st birthday Monday by taking the day off to vote, said she waited for more than three hours after arriving at Garden Lakes Baptist Church in Rome around 10:30 a.m.
+There was only one electronic pollbook to check people in, which seemed to cause a bottleneck, she said.

+Brady didn’t immediately return a phone message seeking comment on the long lines later in the day.

 “I’ve never seen this many people on the first day of early voting,” said Clark, who won election over the summer to a nonpartisan seat on the Macon-Bibb County commission.

 The long line was in part caused by coronavirus precautions.
-People stood six feet apart and wore masks, Clark said.
+People stood 6 feet apart and wore masks, Clark said.
 Some brought along folding chairs and books.

 “It seems to be going smoothly,” Clark said.
 “It’s just a lot.”